Cloudflare: Edge computing

 In 2017, Cloudflare launched Cloudflare Workers, a serverless computing platform for creating new applications, augmenting existing ones, without configuring or maintaining infrastructure.
 It has expanded to include Workers KV, a low-latency key-value data store; Cron Triggers, for scheduling Cron jobs; and additional tooling for developers to deploy and scale their code across the globe.

 In 2020, Cloudflare released a JAMstack platform for developers to deploy websites on Cloudflare's Edge infrastructure, under the name "Pages".

 In 2022, Cloudflare announced an Edge SQL database, D1, which is built on SQLite.

-In August 2023, Cloudflare and IBM announced a partnership providing bot management capabilities to protect IBM Cloud customers from malicious bots and automated threats.The same month, Cloudflare was hired by SpaceX to boost the performance of Starlink.
+In August 2023, Cloudflare and IBM announced a partnership providing bot management capabilities to protect IBM Cloud customers from malicious bots and automated threats.
+The same month, Cloudflare was hired by SpaceX to boost the performance of Starlink.
 In September, the company launched Cloudflare Fonts as a competitor to Google Fonts.

 Internet security

 In April 2020, Cloudflare announced it was moving away from using reCAPTCHA in favor of hCaptcha.
 In September 2022, Cloudflare began to test Turnstile – an alternative to CAPTCHA.
 The product, instead of presenting a visual CAPTCHA for the user to solve, automatizes the verification process by conducting JavaScript-based checks inside the browser to determine whether the user is a real person or an automated entity.
 The algorithm reportedly uses machine learning to optimize the process.
-Turnstile is GDPR-compliant, offering a more private alternative to Google's reCAPTCHA, which has been scrutinized for its data collection.

 Through a contract with the Cybersecurity and Infrastructure Security Agency, Cloudflare provides registry and authoritative DNS services to the .gov top-level domain.
-Cloudflare also launched Cloudflare for Campaigns in 2020, to offer free cybersecurity tools to political campaigns.Those tools expanded to include secure email systems in 2025.
+Cloudflare also launched Cloudflare for Campaigns in 2020, to offer free cybersecurity tools to political campaigns.
+Those tools expanded to include secure email systems in 2025.

 In November 2020, Cloudflare announced Cloudflare for Teams, consisting of a DNS resolver and web gateway called "Gateway", and a zero-trust authentication service called "Access".

 Cloudflare released an Oblivious HTTP relay service in 2022, called Privacy Gateway.

 Cloudflare announced a partnership with PhonePe in January 2023 to secure its mobile payment system.
 In February, Cloudflare launched Wildebeest to allow Mastodon users to set up and run their own instances on Cloudflare's infrastructure.

 In August 2023, Cloudflare started the Project Cybersafe Schools program as part of a $20 million grant program from Amazon Web Services, making 70 percent of public school districts in the United States eligible for no-cost cybersecurity services.

-In March 2024, they announced Firewall for AI to defend applications running large language models (LLMs).In September, Cloudflare announced Ephemeral IDs, which identifies fraudulent activity by linking behavior to a client through a short-lived, generated ID, rather than the traditional means of using an IP address.
-The same month, the company also announced all ISP and equipment manufacturers could use their DNS resolvers for free.
+In March 2024, it announced Firewall for AI to defend applications running large language models (LLMs).
+In September, Cloudflare announced Ephemeral IDs, which identifies fraudulent activity by linking behavior to a client through a short-lived, generated ID, rather than the traditional means of using an IP address.
+The same month, the company also announced all ISP and equipment manufacturers could use its DNS resolvers for free.

 Cloudflare introduced the Cloudforce One threat events platform in March 2025, offering real-time insights into cyberattacks using data gathered from Cloudflare's network.